-Heart disease and a lack of infrared light
+Heart disease, stroke, and a lack of infrared light

-Most heart disease occurs due to an accumulation of plaque in arteries, as well as blood that clots too easily.
+Most strokes and heart disease cases occur due to an accumulation of plaque in arteries, as well as blood that clots too easily.

-The key to preventing heart disease is preventing plaque accumulation, as well as preventing red blood cells from sticking to each other.
+The key to preventing these diseases is preventing plaque accumulation, as well as preventing red blood cells from sticking to each other.
+This means both adding infrared light exposure and avoiding polyunsaturated fats in your diet.

 How does infrared light influence heart disease?